slazarov/python-bittrex-websocket/README.md

 I have added a Dockerfile for а quick setup.
 Please check the docker folder.

+I am only adding this as a precaution, in most case you will not have to do anything at all as these are prepackaged with your python installation.

 # Installation
 ```python
 pip install git+https://github.com/slazarov/python-bittrex-websocket.git